-After working in the industry for nearly 15 years I’ve learned how to have thicker skin and brush things off when I don’t land a role.
+After working in the industry for nearly 15 years I’ve learned how to brush things off when I don’t land a role.
 But for a long time, I tied my worth to confirmed bookings.

 Because when you book a job, it feels like proof you did something right.
 And when you don’t, it’s hard not to wonder what’s wrong with you.

-The industry can be incredibly rewarding – seeing yourself on billboards, in commercials, on TV screens, or in magazines – but it can also be disheartening when things don’t go the way you hoped.
-Like auditioning for 5…10… 20 projects, and not getting a single callback or confirmed booking.
+The industry can be incredibly rewarding when you’re booking roles and seeing yourself on billboards, in commercials, on TV screens, or in magazines – but it can also be incredibly disheartening when things don’t go the way you hoped.
+Like auditioning for 5…10… 20+ projects, and not getting a single callback or confirmed booking.

-I’m not here to persuade you to quit before you even start – I’m here to prepare you for how it can be.
+I’m not here to persuade you to quit before you even start.
+I just want to prepare you for the reality of how this industry can be.
 The industry comes with a lot of uncertainty and rejection.

-When I was in my twenties I auditioned for a role I really wanted.
+Early into my career I auditioned for a role I really wanted.
 It was a lead for an international car commercial and the project shot for 11 days.
 The opportunity was epic and the pay was… good. *like good good*

 Shortly after, a callback came in and I was stoked.
 It felt within reach.